Tharu languages

-The Tharu (Tharu: थारु, थरुवा) or Tharuhat (थरुहट) languages are any of the Indo-Aryan languages spoken by the Tharu people of the Terai region in Nepal, and neighboring regions of Uttarakhand, Uttar Pradesh and Bihar in India.
+The Tharu (Tharu: थारु, (/thq/), थरुवा) or Tharuhat (थरुहट) languages are any of the Indo-Aryan languages spoken by the Tharu people of the Terai region in Nepal, and neighboring regions of Uttarakhand, Uttar Pradesh and Bihar in India.

 Tharu languages are spoken in the Tharu community.
 These languages are similar to other neighboring languages.
 Tharu language is one of the major languages spoken in Nepal.

 Although their own precise classification within Indo-Aryan remains uncertain, Tharu languages have superficial similarities with neighbouring languages such as Kumaoni, Awadhi, Maithili, Bengali, Rajbanshi and Bhojpuri.
 The lexicon of certain Tharu households is indicative of an archaic, 'indigenous' substratum, potentially predating both Sino-Tibetan or Indo-Aryan settlement.
 Tharu languages appear to be transitional within the context of Indo-Aryan.

 Languages and dialects

 Tharu communities in different parts of Nepal and India do not share the same language like the other ethnic groups as it varies between the eastern, central and western Terai.
 There are various Tharu languages spoken by the several endogamous subgroups of Tharu that are scattered over most of the Terai region.
 Lexical similarity between various Tharu languages varies between 81% and 51% depending upon the Tharu language.